IDinsight/mosaiks/README.md

 4. **Run get_features with Dask parallelization**

-    To run the code with the built-in Dask parallelization, set `parallelize` to `True` and `chunksize` to a suitable integer given the size of your dataset.
+    To run the code with the built-in Dask parallelization, set `parallelize` to `True` and `dask_chunksize` to a suitable integer given the size of your dataset.

     ```python
     df_featurised = get_features(